-CRITICAL Each sample slide should be removed from the Coplin jar containing Staining Buffer and stained one at a time to avoid drying of the tissue.
+CRITICAL > Each sample slide should be removed from the Coplin jar containing Staining Buffer and stained one at a time to avoid drying of the tissue.

-- 6. Cut a rectangular piece of parafilm roughly the size and shape of the non-label portion of the sample slide (roughly 1x2 in). - 7.
+- 1. Cut a rectangular piece of parafilm to the approximate size and shape of the non-label portion of the sample slide (approximately 1 inch x 2 inches). - 2.
 Draw up 190 μL of the Antibody Cocktail into a pipette.
-Set aside. - 8.
-Remove sample slide from the Coplin jar containing Staining Buffer and use a Kimwipe to carefully and gently absorb excess buffer. - 9.
-Place sample slide on the tray of the slide staining box. - 10.
-Quickly dispense the 190 μL of the Antibody Cocktail to the top corner of the sample slide, as shown in FIGURE 3-8.
+Set aside. - 3.
+Remove sample slide from the Coplin jar containing Staining Buffer and use a Kimwipe to carefully and gently absorb excess buffer. - 4.
+Place sample slide on the tray of the slide staining box. - 5.
+Quickly dispense the 190 μL of the Antibody Cocktail to the top corner of the sample slide.
+(See Figure 3.8.)
 Ensure that the liquid covers the entire tissue.

-CRITICAL Be careful not to pipette the solution directly on the tissue, and minimize bubbles.
+CRITICAL > Be careful not to pipette the solution directly onto the tissue to minimize bubbles.

-FIGURE 3-8: Dispensing Antibody Cocktail onto FFPE Sample Slide
+FIGURE 3.8.
+Dispensing Antibody Cocktail onto FFPE sample slide.

-11. Gently place the parafilm on top of the Antibody Cocktail solution, as shown in FIGURE 3-9.
+6. Gently place the parafilm on top of the Antibody Cocktail solution.
+(See Figure 3.9.)

-FIGURE 3-9: Placing Parafilm on Slide After Dispensing Antibody Cocktail
+FIGURE 3.9.
+Parafilm placed on slide after dispensing Antibody Cocktail.

-- 12. Repeat Steps 1-6 above for each sample slide. - 13.
-Place the lid on the slide staining box. - 14.
+- 7. Repeat Steps 1-6 above for each sample slide. - 8.
+Place the lid on the slide staining box. - 9.
 Incubate for 3 hours at RT.

-After 3 hours, proceed immediately to "FFPE Tissue Post-Staining".
-It Is critical to prepare the initial solutions from "FFPE Tissue Post-Staining" before the end of this 3-hour Incubation.
+After 3 hours, proceed immediately to FFPE Tissue Post-Staining in the following section.
+It Is critical to prepare the initial solutions from FFPE Tissue Post-Staining before the end of this 3-hour incubation.

-CRITICAL The slide staining box must be placed on a stable surface free of vibrations.
+CRITICAL > Place the slide staining box on a stable surface that is free of vibrations.